 It may be difficult for policy makers to fine-tune the allocation in the way described above.
 Moreover, some could argue that the share of emissions across sectors should be held fixed, so-called sector grandfathering.
-Thus, in the second set of policy scenarios corresponding to Case A in Section 2, we assume that the total allocation of quotas (and thus total emissions in the electricity sector in Western Europe) is fixed and based on the electricity sector's share of total emissions in the base year of the model (i.e., 2000).
-Moreover, emissions in the rest-sector in each individual country are also fixed and derived from base year emissions.
-In these scenarios, the price of CO2 will typically vary between sectors (and between countries for the rest-sector).
-Note that total emissions over all model countries and sectors are the same in Case A and B.
+Thus, in the second set of policy scenarios corresponding to Case Fixed in Section 2, we assume that the total allocation of quotas (and thus total emissions in the electricity sector in Western Europe) is fixed and based on the electricity sector's share of total emissions in the base year of the model (i.e., 2000).
+Moreover, emissions in the rest-sector in each individual country are also fixed

+Table 1

-Table 1.
-Policy scenarios and allocation mechanisms
+Policy scenarios and allocation mechanisms.

 Policy scenarios

+Case Common Identical price of CO 2 across sectors and countries

-Case A Total emissions in the electricity sector is fixed ^a
+Case Fixed Total emissions in the electricity sector is fixed ^a

-Country specific emissions in the rest-sector are fixed ^b
+cuse Theu Country specific emissions in the rest-sector are fixed ^b

-Case B Identical price of CO 2 across sectors and countries

-Allocation mechan nisms
+Allocation mechanisms

-A1 "Unconditional grandfathering"
+A1 "Unconditional grandfathering" ^c

-A2 "Conditional grandfathering"
+A2 "Conditional grandfathering" ^d

-A3 "Output-based allocation"
+A3 "Capacity-based allocation" ^e

-A4 "Capacity-based allocation"
+A4 "Output-based allocation"

-^a The electricity sector's share of total emissions is set equal to its share of total emissions in the base year.
+- ^a The electricity sector's share of total emissions is set equal to its share of total emissions in the base year. - ions in the base year.